phone/snowreport/README.md

 Install golang prerequisites with `go get -t -v ./`

 Setup the MySQL schema with [etc/schema.sql](https://github.com/phone/snowreport/blob/master/etc/schema.sql), into an empty database.
+Then add some locations.
+An example is in [etc/data.sql](https://github.com/phone/snowreport/blob/master/etc/data.sql).
+Make sure your MySQL server is in ANSI mode.
+Do this with `SET GLOBAL sql_mode = 'ANSI';`.

 Etcd stores the mysql connection information.
 Keys required are:
 * `/snowreport/mysql/user`